 - facial hair growth

-Testosterone supplements can reduce the symptoms of low testosterone in men.
+Testosterone supplements can reduce the symptoms of low testosterone.
 In adolescents with delayed puberty, it stimulates the start of puberty.
-It comes as an injectable, patch, and gel.
+It’s available in many forms, including injections, a patch, and gel.

 Thyroid hormone therapy

-In people with hypothyroidism, the synthetic thyroid hormone levothyroxine (Levothroid, Levoxyl, Synthroid, Unithroid) can bring hormone levels back into balance.
+If you have hypothyroidism, the synthetic thyroid hormone levothyroxine (Levoxyl, Synthroid, Unithroid) can bring hormone levels back into balance.

-This is a prescription cream designed specifically for excessive facial hair in women.
-Applied topically to the skin, it helps slow new hair growth, but doesn’t get rid of existing hair.
+This prescription cream is designed specifically for excessive facial hair.
+Applied topically to the skin, it helps slow new hair growth, but it does not get rid of existing hair.

-There are many nutritional supplements on the market that claim to treat menopause and hormone imbalance.
+Many nutritional supplements on the market claim to treat menopause and hormonal imbalance.
 However, few of them are backed up by scientific evidence.

 Many of these supplements contain plant-derived hormones.
-These are sometimes called “bioidentical” hormones because they chemically resemble the body’s natural hormones.
-There is no evidence to suggest that they work better than regular hormone therapy, though.
+These are sometimes called “bioidentical” hormones, because they chemically resemble the body’s natural hormones.
+There’s no evidence to suggest that they work better than regular hormone therapy, however.

-Some people find that yoga helps treat symptoms of hormonal imbalance.
+Some people find that yoga helps ease symptoms of hormonal imbalance.
 Yoga is excellent for your strength, flexibility, and balance.
-It may also help you lose weight, which can help regulate your hormones.
+It may also aid in weight loss, which can help regulate your hormones.

 You can also make the following lifestyle changes:

 - Lose weight.
-A 10 percent reduction in body weight in women can make your periods more regular and increase your chances of getting pregnant.
-In men, weight loss may help improve erectile function.
+If your doctor has recommended it, a reduction in body weight may help regulate menstrual cycles and increase the chances of getting pregnant.
+Weight loss may also help improve erectile function.